IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Perhaps I may claim as evidence for progress in religion the fact that we no longer burn heretics.”

 ― <a href="https://en.wikipedia.org/wiki/Freeman_Dyson" target="_blank">Freeman Dyson</a>

+>“No one expects a guitarist to learn to play by going to concerts in Central Park or by spending hours reading transcriptions of Jimi Hendrix solos.
+Guitarists practice.
+Guitarists play the guitar until their fingertips are calloused.
+Similarly, physicists solve problems.”

+― <a href="https://www.google.co.in/books/edition/Princeton_Problems_in_Physics_with_Solut/R5Y3BwAAQBAJ?hl=en&gbpv=1&printsec=frontcover" target="_blank">M. Newman et al</a>

 >“There are countless suns and countless earths all rotating round their suns in exactly the same way as the seven planets of our system.”